 Imagine how breathtaking thousands of bubbles floating in the sky would look!
 Create a display of loads of bubbles and vary the size of them to mix things up.
 Go really big by making a giant bubble wand for those massive bubbles!
-Blowing bubbles requires you to breathe in and out, an activity that can encourage you to release feelings and let go.
+Blowing bubbles means you have to breathe in and out, which encourages you to let go of feelings and emotions.

 If you're trying to get rid of the last of your plastic straws, you can use these to build a bubble wand.
 You can also use pipe cleaners, the tamper band from drinks bottles - anything that's a hollow circle.
 To make a good bubble mix, all you'll need is water, washing up liquid and glycerine.